The Secular Transition: A bibliographic essay

 All scientific theories have a lineage, and it can be helpful to trace the development of ideas from their roots and across various branches.
 This essay is one attempt to show how the concept of secularisation emerged and evolved over many decades.
 It aims, in particular, to provide a history of the origins and elaboration of the secular transition model.
 Because science is often a story of competing explanations, there will be signposts to alternative theories of religious change and to different routes within the secularisation paradigm.
 The focus, though, is on the secular transition, with increasing detail as we reach the present day.

-The term ‘secularisation’ can be used descriptively.
-It sometimes refers to the separation of various institutions and spheres of life (law, medicine, education, and so on) from religious control, a process labelled ‘differentiation’.
-It can also refer to declining levels of religious identity, practice and belief among individuals.
+The term ‘secularisation’ is used to mean different things.
+Descriptively, it sometimes refers to the separation of various institutions and spheres of life (law, medicine, education, and so on) from religious control, a process also labelled ‘differentiation’.
 Occasionally it is taken to mean that religion becomes a private matter and is removed from the public sphere.
 (See Casanova 1994.)
+Increasingly, however, the term is applied to declining levels of religious identity, practice and belief among individuals.

-Often, however, ‘secularisation’ refers to theories based on the idea that “modernisation creates problems for religion” (Bruce 2002).
-Some statements of this type are uncontroversial; for example, virtually all social scientists agree that institutions became increasingly separated from religion over recent centuries.
+Often, however, ‘secularisation’ is used not descriptively as a synonym for religious decline but rather as a label for the main family of theories about what has caused that decline.
+The idea uniting this theoretical approach is that “modernisation creates problems for religion,” in the words of Steve Bruce (2002).
+Some consequences of modernisation are uncontroversial; for example, virtually all social scientists agree that key sectors have largely separated from religion.
 Many, though not all, agree that religion has increasingly become a private matter in highly developed societies.
-What continues to be strongly contested is the idea that individuals are losing interest in religion.
+What continues to be contested is the idea that individuals are losing interest in religion.

 Early works